amolgautam25/GITS/tasks.md

     - gits commit
     - gits create_branch
     - gits logging
-2. Currently, this project can only be executed in Linux operating system.
+2. Currently, this project can only be executed on Linux or Mac operating system's.

 ## Things need to be done:
 1. Transform this 'what' documentation to 'how' documentation.